spinnylights/vulkan-notes/vulkan_notes.md

 be much useful work you can do in parallel depending on your application.

-It has a concept called "lost allocations" that can automatically "abandon" resources that are guaranteed not to be needed anymore.
+It has a feature called "lost allocations" in which it can automatically free the memory of resources that are guaranteed not to be needed anymore.
 This can help ensure that available memory is not exhausted.
 It does this based on how many frames have passed since the resource was last accessed.
-You have to tell it when a new frame starts, mark resources as "losable," and query resources at the start of each frame to see if they're still available.
+You have to configure how many frames resources should stay valid for, tell it when a new frame starts, mark resources as "losable," and query resources at the start of each frame to see if they're still available.
 See ["Lost allocations"](https://gpuopen-librariesandsdks.github.io/VulkanMemoryAllocator/html/lost_allocations.html) in the VMA docs for more info.